energywebfoundation/ssi/apps/vc-api/docs/tutorials/rebeam-tutorial.md

 The CPO needs to configure the parameters of the credential exchange.
 To do this, navigate to the `Vc Api Controller create Exchange` under `vc-api/exchanges` and send with the json below.
-In the json below, `exchangeId` is an id unique to this charging request, for example "111111".
+In the json below, `exchangeId` is an id unique to this charging request, for example a UUID.

 ```json
 {